Sunderland, Hartlepool & South Tyneside Branch

 The Sunderland, Hartlepool and South Tyneside Branch was formed on 1st July 2009 following the merger of Hartlepool and District Branch and Sunderland and South Tyneside Branch, giving a much larger Branch area and the benefit that comes from economies of scale.
 The branch has continued to build on this through their activities with a clear focus on animal welfare activities and the priorities set by the RSPCA National Society.

-We provide subsidised neutering and microchipping of companion animals for those in the Branch area on low incomes.
+We provide vouchers towards the cost of neutering and microchipping of companion animals for those in the Branch area on low incomes.
 This work helps to control dog/cat/rabbit and ferret populations through neutering and benefits those on means tested benefits by giving them financial help to neuter and microchip companion animals, thereby promoting responsible pet ownership.

 Within the terms of our governing document, we support the National Society and the local Inspectorate by providing vouchers for neutering to be issued by the Inspectors to members of the public in greatest need.